zahraaliaghazadeh/python/NU-CS5001/lab01/README.md

-# Lab 04
+# Lab 01

-## This lab contains some interesting activities such as drawing a rectangle with a symbol , christmas tree with / and \  , magic square validator and finally program to draw a circle.
+## Introduction to Visual Code and Python

 ## Table of contents